Anomalous Transport Signatures in Weyl Semimetals with Point Defects

 \emph{Magnetic response}.---We have argued that, in general, quantum interference effects between vacancies lift the degeneracy of zero-energy modes, thus generating sharp resonances shifted away from the node.
 These hybrid states are no longer proper bound states but, crucially, still retain a quasi-localized character.
 In Ref.\,\citep{Pires2022}, this picture was confirmed by exact diagonalization results, but here we take a less direct but more practical approach.
 Rather than probing the real-space wavefunctions, we scrutinize the modification to the DoS induced by an external uniform magnetic field, in the presence of vacancies.
 The rationale for this is that quasi-localized electronic states should remain robust to applied magnetic fields, thus effectively freezing out the DoS around the nodal energy.
-This intuition is backed by our DoS simulations for selected field strengths in the range $2\!-\!20$ T shown in Fig.\,\ref{fig-02}.{} We also present the DoS calculated in the clean system for a direct comparison at a finite $B$.
+This intuition is backed by our DoS

+simulations for selected field strengths in the range $2\!-\!20$ T shown in Fig.\,\ref{fig-02}.{} We also present the DoS calculated in the clean system for a direct comparison at a finite $B$.
 Two features are worth mentioning.
 First of all, near the nodal energy, the DoS stays pinned to its zero-field values which corroborates the quasi-localized character of defect states.
 Indeed, the DoS central peak (shaded region in Fig.\,\ref{fig-02}\,b) and the subsidiary resonances (vertical dashed lines) are nearly unchanged by the external field.
-This contrasts with the regions in between the subsidiary resonances, as demonstrated in Fig.\,\ref{fig-02}\,b, and also the characteristic plateau-shaped DoS of a clean Weyl node stemming from the $n\!=\!0$ (chiral) Landau level linear dispersion along the magnetic field direction\,\citep{Nielsen1983,Shao16,Klier17}.
+This contrasts with the regions in between the subsidiary resonances, as shown in Fig.\,\ref{fig-02}\,b, and also with the characteristic plateau-shaped DoS expected in a clean Weyl node, whose $n\!=\!0$ (chiral) Landau level disperses linearly along the magnetic field\,\citep{Nielsen1983,Shao16,Klier17}.
 Second, the set of DoS peaks (van Hove singularities) at the bottom of the non-chiral Landau levels is largely unaffected by the addition of point defects, except for the global shift away from the nodal energy as indicated by the arrows in Fig.\,\ref{fig-02}\,a.
 This reinforces the notion that vacancies introduce new (quasi-localized) states around zero energy, but trivially affect the electronic structure far from it.